 - write and publish or schedule blog posts

 Is being a VA a good option for Moms?

 I can personally give this one a Big.Giant.YES.
 A lot of work at home Moms I know are VAs and they make good incomes from the comfort of their home, without having to leave their children in the care of others.
 Virtual assistance is a home business, which means it’s flexible.
 You decide how many hours a day you want to work, on which days, what type of work you want to do, and even whom you will work with.
 I love that I can be available to get my kids off to school and be there for them when they get off the bus.

 On the other hand, if you have small children, it can be a little trickier.
-Occasionally you will need to be on the phone or Skype with a client, supplier or other associate.
-In this case you’ll need somebody else looking after your small children so you can have some quiet and be able to focus on the call or chat.
+Occasionally you will need to be on the phone or Skype with a client, supplier or other associates.
+In this case, you’ll need somebody else looking after your small children so you can have some quiet and be able to focus on the call or chat.

 How much money can I make as a VA?